 Last Update in August 2021!
 Alaska might have a rugged image, but just like the rest of the U.S, they have juice shops, trendy breweries, ice cream parlors, and specialty bakeries.
 Though we wouldn’t call the 49th state a hot bed for special diets, we did discover quite a few eateries that welcome dairy-free diners.
 The collection below includes restaurants, bakeries, cafes, ice cream shops, and stores in Alaska that are friendly to dairy-free diners.
-It’s based on research and reader recommendations (send yours!), and it’s divided into restaurants & shops by city (first) and major chains found throughout the state (second).
+It’s based on research and reader recommendations (send yours!) that’s divided into restaurants & shops by city (first) and major chains found throughout the state (second).
 And we’ve started a section for specialty dairy-free foods produced in this state.

-Note: You can ignore the date on this post going forward.
-We’ll update the information below whenever we’re alerted to a new restaurant recommendation, change, or closure.
+We Update Continuously!
+You can ignore the original date on this post going forward.
+We update the information below whenever we’re alerted to a new recommendation, change, or closure.

-Photo: Prospectors Pizzeria & Alehouse, Denali Park, Alaska
+Photo from Prospectors Pizzeria & Alehouse in Denali Park, Alaska

 Alaskan cuisine offers a lot of naturally dairy-free options, depending on how they’re prepared.
 Nearly every menu has an abundance of cold water seafood, from famed wild Alaskan salmon to king crabs – the true stars of The Deadliest Catch.
 You will also spot wild game on many menus.
 And believe it or not, organic local produce is quite common.
 All types of cruciferous vegetables and squash grow quite well up north.
 Wild berries are also quite pervasive, including blueberries raspberries, and salmonberries.
 Alaskans are also quite proud of their local beers, which go well with their staple comfort food – pizza.